NivaldoFarias/translate-react/README.md

 # translate-react

-A CLI tool to automate the translation of React documentation from English to Brazilian Portuguese (pt-BR) using OpenAI's GPT models.
+A CLI tool to automate the translation of React documentation from English to any other language using Large Language Models (LLMs).

 ## Overview

-This project aims to accelerate the translation process of React's documentation to Brazilian Portuguese, which is currently _(2025-01-17)_ only 42% complete.
-It automates the workflow of:
+This project automates the translation process of React's documentation to any language.
+It uses the following workflow:

 1. Fetching untranslated markdown files from the React docs repository
 2. Managing translation state through SQLite snapshots to handle interruptions
-3. Translating content using OpenAI's GPT models with strict glossary rules
+3. Translating content using OpenRouter models with strict glossary rules
 4. Creating branches and pull requests with translations
 5. Tracking progress through GitHub issues
 6. Managing cleanup and error recovery